-6. The alternative to evil (verses 10–13)
+6. The Alternative to Evil

 The alternative to evil is godly suffering, and final deliverance.
 You have seen my persecutions and my sufferings, Timothy (verse 11).
 I am telling you, Timothy, that with this kind of evil in the world that we’ve been talking about, anyone — not just me — who takes a stand for godliness and who seeks to live out a life of positive purity and holiness and love which rescues the perishing — that person will be persecuted.
 Verse 12: “Indeed, all who desire to live a godly life in Christ Jesus will be persecuted.”So don’t think it strange.
 Know it is coming.
 And remember “my patience, my love, my steadfastness,” and imitate me.

 The power to do that will come from the confidence of your blood-bought deliverance from evil — especially your final deliverance.
 The end of verse 11 says, “which persecutions I endured; yet from them all the Lord rescued me.”
 Paul didn’t mean that the Lord keeps us from persecution and suffering.
 He was stoned so severely in Lystra they thought he was dead (Acts 14:19).
 But does he mean: Ah yes, but I am still alive?
 He rescued my life.